jaehughes/IDPDocs/docs/index.md

 ## Schedule & Deadlines

-The following table summarises the key activities and deadlines at each session.
+The following table summarizes the key activities and deadlines at each session.
 The weeks refer to the number of week of the project - thus ifs you are doing the project in the second half of the term Week 1 will correspond to Week 5.

 | Project Week    | Day      | Activity  | Deadline |
 |:-------|:---------| :---------|:------|